-The days of teams organised under top-to-bottom hierarchy are long gone.
-Organisations are slowly waking up to the idea of cross functional collaboration.
+The days of teams organized under top-to-bottom hierarchy are long gone.
+Organizations are slowly waking up to the idea of cross functional collaboration.
 Well thought out cross functional teams can lead to agility and innovation from project planning to contract management.
 What is a cross-functional team and how can your team achieve its advantages?

 What is a cross-functional team?

 A cross-functional team has members with varying skill sets, all working towards a common goal.
-In business, this means people from different departments and levels of the organisation working together to solve problems.
-In some instances, these teams can include people outside of the organisation.
+In business, this means people from different departments and levels of the organization working together to solve problems.
+In some instances, these teams can include people outside of the organization.

 Which of the following is an example of a cross-functional business process?

 - A team of marketing specialists, accountants and end-developers working towards a new contract with suppliers.